Posted On Aug 06, 2020

 Consult with the organ transplant doctors in Bangalore regarding the Following techniques that are used to diagnose hepatitis:

-Physical examination: The doctor will perform a thorough physical evaluation of the patient to look for any sign of hepatitis.
+Physical examination: The doctor will perform a thorough physical evaluation of the patient to look for any signs of hepatitis.
 The doctor will check the eye and skin colour for jaundice.
 He may also look for any enlarged liver or abdominal swelling.

-Liver function tests: The doctor may also recommend for liver function tests.
+Liver function tests: The doctor may also recommend liver function tests.
 These tests determine the functioning of the liver.
 Abnormal findings in the liver function tests may indicate stress or damaged liver.

 Imaging techniques: Various imaging techniques such as Magnetic Resonance Imaging (MRI), Ultrasound, Transient elastography, and Computed Tomography (CT) diagnose hepatitis infection.
-The imaging technique determines the extent of liver damage, the presence of fluid in the abdomen, and tumors in the liver.
+The imaging technique determines the extent of liver damage, the presence of fluid in the abdomen, and tumours in the liver.

 Hepatitis A: Hepatitis A is generally mild and does not require treatment.